-- Contango prices expirables via spot and fixed-rate protocols, so it’s reliant on the liquidity of these markets (Uniswap, Yield, Notional).
-The long-term vision is to aggregate as many markets as possible to offer the best liquidity — read: price — for expirables in DeFi.
+Contango prices perps via spot and money markets, so it’s reliant on the liquidity of these markets (Uniswap, Aave, etc.).
+The long-term vision is to aggregate as many markets as possible to offer the best liquidity — read: price — for perps in DeFi.

-- Contango doesn’t have an order book, nor liquidity pools, which means there’s no liquidity held on protocol (no TVL).
+Contango doesn’t have an order book, nor liquidity pools, which means there’s no liquidity held on the protocol (no TVL).

-- Liquidations are not carried out on Contango, but on the underlying protocols.
+Liquidations are not carried out on Contango, but on the underlying money markets.